 When calling Google's elevation API for calculating the zOffset of an object a message is shown: "Getting zOffset from Google's elevation service for BLDG_0003000e008c4dc4".

-Google's elevation API imposes strong usage restrictions: non-premium users can issue a maximum of 2,500 requests per day.
-This limit may be reached fast when exporting areas where no city objects have GE_LoDn_zOffset values assigned.
-When the daily usage limit is reached a warning message is shown: "Elevation service returned OVER_QUERY_LIMIT".
-The usage limit is bound to the caller's IP address.
-It is advisable to use several different computers (or IP addresses) when filling the 3DCityDB with GE_LoDn_zOffset values (or become a premium user).

-A second usage restriction allows for no more than 10 requests per second.
-The Import/Export tool takes care of not exceeding this limit by pausing between requests when required.
-That will slow down KML/COLLADA/glTF exports when done for the first time.
-Subsequent exports will be faster since the GE_LoDn_zOffset attribute value is already in the 3DCityDB and does not have to be calculated again.

 Saving the building's height offset in the form of a generic attribute ensures this information will be present in every export in CityGML format (and therefore at every re-import) and can thus be transported across databases.
 Please note, that not the DTM height value of Google Earth will be stored but the difference of the individual building’s minimum z value and the value reported by the Google Elevation Service.
 Following this approach further usage restrictions of the Google Elevation Service are avoided.

 In some unusual cases, even after automatic calculation of the GE_LoDn_zOffset value the object may still not be perfectly grounded to the Earth surface for a number of reasons; e.g. wrong height data of the model, or low resolution of the DTM at that area.
 In those cases a manual adjustment of the value in the 3DCityDB is needed.
 After the content of GE_LoDn_zOffset has been fine-tuned to a proper value it should be persistently stored in the database.